alos-source/psTranslateExcel/README.md

 - Microsoft Excel
 - PowerShell 5.0 or higher
 - Internet connection
+- DeepL-Account to get an API-Key
+- API-Key is Configured as an User-Environment-Variable in the Operating System

 ## Usage
 The script can be executed through PowerShell.
 It uses the following parameters: